 The tax matters agreement sets out each party's rights and obligations with respect to payment deficiencies and refunds, if any, of federal, state, local, or foreign taxes for periods before and after the distribution and related matters such as the filing of tax returns and the conduct of IRS and other audits.
 Under this agreement, Belo will be responsible for all income taxes prior to the distribution, except that A. H. Belo will be responsible for its share of income taxes paid on a consolidated basis for the period of January 1, 2008 through February 8, 2008.
 A. H. Belo will also be responsible for its income taxes for 2008 not paid on a consolidated basis.
 In addition, even though the distribution otherwise qualifies for tax-free treatment to shareholders, Belo (but not its shareholders) will recognize for tax purposes approximately \$51,900 of previously deferred intercompany non-cash gains in connection with the distribution, resulting in a federal income tax obligation of approximately \$18,000, and a state tax that is not currently estimable and which is not expected to be material.
-If such gains are adjusted in the future, then Belo and the Company shall be responsible for taxes attributable to the newspaper businesses and related businesses.
-In addition, the Company will indemnify Belo, and Belo will be responsible for taxes attributable to the newspaper businesses and related businesses.
+If such gains are adjusted in the future, then Belo and the Company shall be responsible for paying the additional tax associated with any increase in such gains in the ratio of one-third and two-thirds, respectively.
+With respect to all other taxes, Belo will be responsible for taxes attributable to the television business and related assets, and A. H. Belo will be responsible for taxes attributable to the newspaper businesses and related businesses.
 In addition, the Company will indemnify Belo, and Belo will indemnify the Company, for all taxes and liabilities incurred as a result of post-distribution actions or omissions by the indemnifying party that affect the tax consequences of the distribution, subject to certain exceptions.